w314/notes/javaNotes/javaBasics.md

 As a result, you can access the static method without first creating a class instance.

+### Interfaces

+An `interface` is similar to an abstract class, but one of many differences is that a class can only inherit one other class, but a class can implement as many interfaces as it needs.

+> Why would you use an interface over an abstract class?

+- A class implements an interface using the `implements` keyword in the class definition and by providing implementations for any abstract methods defined by the interface.
+- Interfaces have these advantages over class:
+  - Implementation details do not need to be provided in the interface.
+  - A class can only extend one other class, but it can implement as many interfaces as needed.
+- Interfaces have `implicit modifiers` on methods and variables.
+  - **Methods** are '`public`' and '`abstract`'
+  - **Variables** are '`public`', '`static`', and '`final`'

 ### Autoboxing

 > What is autoboxing and unboxing?